 Andrew Walder is the Denise O'Leary and Kent Thiry Professor in the Department of Sociology at Stanford, where he is also a Senior Fellow in the Freeman Spogli Institute for International Studies (FSI).
 He is currently the Director of the Division of International, Comparative and Area Studies in Stanford’s School of Humanities and Sciences, and in past years has served as the Director of FSI’s Shorenstein Asia-Pacific Research Center.
-He is the current Chair of Stanford’s Department of Sociology.

 A political sociologist, Walder has long specialized on the sources of conflict, stability and change in communist regimes and their successor states.
 His current research focuses on changes in the ownership and control of large Chinese corporations and the parallel emergence of a new corporate elite with varied ties to state agencies.
 He also continues his research interest in Mao-era China, with a focus on the mass politics of the Cultural Revolution of 1966-1969.